SingularisArt/Website/content/post/how-im-able-to-take-notes-with-latex-in-mathematics-class.md

 set conceallevel=1
 ```

-The last two lines tell tell
+The last two lines tell
 [NeoVim](https://github.com/SingularisArt/Death.NeoVim) to configure the
 concealment.
 This is a feature that
 [NeoVim](https://github.com/SingularisArt/Death.NeoVim) uses to hide certain
 parts of the code if your cursor isn't on it.
 By making **\\[**, **\\]**, **$**
 invisible, they aren't in the way, so you can better see the entire document.
 Also, it tries it's best to show you what it will look like when you compile
 the file.
-Here
-is a quick demonstration:
+Here is a quick demonstration:

 ![conceallevel](/posts/gifs/conceallevel.gif)